Back to writing

 find . -name '*.go' | entr -r go run cmd/main.go

-This is wrapped in autoreload.sh in the starter kit.
-It’s a small quality-of-life improvement that compounds over a development session.
+Wrapped in autoreload.sh in the starter kit.
+Small improvement that compounds across a development session.

 What I Skip

-• Dependency injection frameworks.
-In Go, pass dependencies explicitly.
-A constructor function that takes a *gorm.DB and returns a handler struct is all you need.
+Dependency injection frameworks.
+Pass dependencies explicitly.
+A constructor that takes *gorm.DB and returns a handler struct is enough.

-• Code generation for routes.
+Route code generation.
 The routing layer is small enough to write by hand.
-Generating it adds complexity without meaningful benefit at this scale.
+Generating it adds complexity without benefit at this scale.

-These patterns are baked into the REST API Starter.
+These patterns are in the REST API Starter.
 Fork it, delete what you don’t need, and build from there.